nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 This will be simple stuff, such as "starting the game" or "closing the application".
 We're preparing for the game that does not yet exist.

-> 🙋🏼 Prior to adopting the Chickensoft ways, I used to call the App node `Main` instead.
+> 🙋🏼 Prior to adopting the Chickensoft ways, I used to call the App node `Main`.
 This has now changed!

 I'll create an App scene and script and place them in the `src/app` folder.
 Let's also organize our `Game` source files into their own folder.